-Can Mice Get Your Cat Sick?
+Can Mice Get Your Cat Sick

 can mice get your cat sick?

-While you might be wondering, “Will a house cat eat a mouse?” (spoiler alert—they probably will, given the chance), the bigger question is whether that midnight snack could spell trouble for your pet’s health.
+Sure, your furry companion has the instincts of their wild ancestors, but they’re not immune to the health risks associated with their prey.
+While you might be wondering, “Will a house cat eat a mouse?” (spoiler alert: they probably will, given the chance), the bigger question is whether that midnight snack could spell trouble for your pet’s health.

 The short answer?
 It absolutely could.